 How to Deal with Nicotine Withdrawal Headaches When Quitting Smoking

 While headaches from quitting smoking are usually nothing to worry about, they can be uncomfortable and inconvenient.
 However, there are steps you can take to reduce their prevalence and severity, allowing you to concentrate on sticking to your stop smoking commitment.
 If you experience headaches while quitting, make sure to do the following:

 - Use NRT products to reduce cravings and some symptoms

-Additionally, it is important to remember that a headache that develops during smoking cessation is relatively common.
+Additionally, it is important to remember that a headache that develops during smoking cessation is relatively common, considering how much nicotine is in each cigarette.
 Do not panic and try to remain calm if you experience this particular symptom, as increased stress may affect the severity of your headaches.

 For more information relating to headaches and quitting smoking, and for advice on how NRT can help you quit, speak to your local pharmacist or contact the NHS stop smoking line in your area.